Using Facts to Build Legal Chronology

 Why Start with the Facts?

 Relying on document dates alone can be misleading.
-An email referencing a meeting or a report summarizing events from months prior doesn’t always refer to the date when the events actually occurred.
-Starting with facts—rather than documents—keeps the timeline rooted in what truly happened, not just when something was recorded.
+An email referencing a meeting or a report summarizing events that transpired months before is not necessarily an indication of when they happened.
+Starting from facts—rather than documents—anchors the timeline in what happened, not when someone wrote it down.

 Building a Timeline That Works